mathetake/intergo/README.md

 	fmt.Println("Result: ", iRanking)
 }
 ```

 # References

-1. Schuth, Anne, et al. "Multileaved comparisons for fast online evaluation."
-Proceedings of the 23rd ACM International Conference on Conference on Information and Knowledge Management.
-ACM, 2014.

-2. Radlinski, Filip, Madhu Kurup, and Thorsten Joachims.
+1. Radlinski, Filip, Madhu Kurup, and Thorsten Joachims.
 "How does clickthrough data reflect retrieval quality?."
 Proceedings of the 17th ACM conference on Information and knowledge management.
 ACM, 2008.

+2. Schuth, Anne, et al. "Multileaved comparisons for fast online evaluation."
+Proceedings of the 23rd ACM International Conference on Conference on Information and Knowledge Management.
+ACM, 2014.

+3. Manabe, Tomohiro, et al. "A comparative live evaluation of multileaving methods on a commercial cqa search."
+Proceedings of the 40th International ACM SIGIR Conference on Research and Development in Information Retrieval.
+ACM, 2017.

 # license